DustinHartzler/PharmToTable/wp-content/plugins/facebook-thumb-fixer/readme.txt

-=== Thumb Fixer for Facebook ===
+=== Thumb Fixer for Social Media ===
 Contributors: mikeyott
 Tags: facebook, thumb, fixer, default, thumbnail, thumbnails, thumbs, og:image, og:description, og:title, open, graph, open graph
 Requires at least: 4.0
-Tested up to: 4.9.4
+Tested up to: 5.2.3
 Stable tag: trunk

-Control how your thumbnails are viewed when a post is shared on Facebook, Twitter Google+ (and other social media platforms that use Open Graph protcol).
+Control how your thumbnails are viewed when a post is shared on social media platfoms.

+== IMPORTANT: End Of Life Notice ==

+Please be advised that this plugin will soon no longer be maintained.
+It is recommended you switch to the free (and better) <a href="https://wordpress.org/plugins/open-graphite/">Open Graphite</a> plugin instead.
+I've spent over 12 months building and testing Open Graphite, and I know you'll find it far more useful.
+If you prefer to try something else, no worries, and I sincerely thank you for using this plugin all the same.

+If you have any questions about this, I'll personally respond to any messages sent <a href="https://rocketapps.com.au/contact/">here</a>.
+Have fun!

 == Description ==